Bruce Forsyth: Early life

-Forsyth was born on Victoria Road in Edmonton, Middlesex, on 22 February 1928, the son of Florence Ada (née Pocknell) and John Thomas Forsyth-Johnson.
+Bruce Joseph Forsyth-Johnson was born on Victoria Road in Edmonton, Middlesex, on 22 February 1928, the son of Florence Ada (née Pocknell) and John Thomas Forsyth-Johnson.
 His family owned a car repair garage and, as members of the Salvation Army, his parents played brass instruments; his mother was a singer.

-His great-grandfather Joseph Forsyth Johnson was a landscape architect who worked in multiple countries, and great-great-great-great-grandfather William Forsyth (1737–1804) was a founder of the Royal Horticultural Society and the namesake of the plant genus Forsythia.
+His great-grandfather Joseph Forsyth Johnson was a landscape architect who worked in several countries, and Bruce believed that his great-great-great-great-grandfather was William Forsyth (1737–1804) a founder of the Royal Horticultural Society and the namesake of the plant genus Forsythia.
+However both of William's sons died without heirs so William had no direct male descendants.

 Following the outbreak of the Second World War, Forsyth was evacuated to Clacton-on-Sea.
-Shortly after he arrived, Forsyth's parents allowed him to return to London as a result of his feeling homesick.
-In 1943, Forsyth's older brother John, who served as a pilot in the Royal Air Force, was killed during a training exercise at RAF Turnberry.
+Shortly after he arrived, Forsyth's parents allowed him to return to London because he felt homesick.
+On 21 May 1943, Forsyth's older brother John, who was serving as a pilot in the Royal Air Force, was killed aged 20 during a training exercise at RAF Turnberry; he is commemorated on the Runnymede Memorial.
 Forsyth attended the Latymer School.
 After watching Fred Astaire in films at the age of eight, he trained in dance in Tottenham and then Brixton.